dart-lang/language/working/macros/feature-specification.md

 It is a compile-time error if an macro class constructor invoked by a macro application has a parameter whose type is not Code (or any subtype of it) or one of the aforementioned primitive types (or a nullable type of any of those).

+#### Identifier Scope

+The following rules apply to any `Identifier` passed as an argument to a macro application, whether as a part of a `Code` expression or directly as an `Identifier` instance.

+The scope of any `Identifier` argument is the same as the scope in which the identifier appears in the source code, which is the same as the scope for any other type of annotation on a declaration.
+This means:

+* Identifiers in macro application arguments may only refer to static and top level members.
+* They cannot refer to local or instance variables, as those can never be in scope where a macro application appears.
+* Identifiers referring to static class members may be unqualified if the annotation appears on a member of that class.

+All identifiers passed to macro constructors must resolve to a real declaration by the time macro expansion has completed.
+They may resolve to generated identifiers, including ones generated by the macro they were passed to, although that design may be inadvisable.

 ### Runtime environment